taha-zerox/go-ethereum-tutorial/README.md

     -   You should have at least two accounts, either on the same peer, or on different peers.
     -   The sender must have enough balance to pay the transaction fee.
 -   From the previous tutorial, you should have an account in the first peer.
 This account should have sufficient amounts of “money” to send to another account, as long as the peer has mined some blocks.
 This is because the reward of mining a block is `2 ether`, which is `2e+18 wei`. `wei` is the smallest unit of "money" in Ethereum.
 Basically, `1 Ether = 1e+18 Wei`.
--   Now, you can create another account for the second peer in the console where the second peer is running by using
+-   Now, you can create a keystore and another account for the first/second peer in the console where the second peer is running by using

+    ```shell
+    clef --keystore ethereum/peer1/keystore --configdir ethereum/peer1/clef --chainid=24601
+    ```

+    and then

     ```js
-    personal.newAccount();
+    clef newaccount --keystore ethereum/peer1/keystore
     ```
-    command.
-Typing in your password twice and do not forget it.
-Also, EECE571 is suggested to be your password.
      The new account has a 160 bit hexadecimal value in a pair of quotation marks, e.g., `"0x0123456789abcdef0123456789abcdef01234567"`

 -   Assume we want to transfer "money" from the first account on the first peer to the account on the second peer.
 For ease of presentation, we use `HASH_ACNT_1` to represent the address of the sender account with double quotes included, and use `HASH_ACNT_2` to represent the address of the receiver account with double quotes included.
 -   We now use the following command to send money from `HASH_ACNT_1` to `HASH_ACNT_2`
     ```js